Travel Club Scam: How It Works

 Travel Club Membership Scam: How To Report

-Make your family and friends aware of the Travel Club Membership Scam by sharing it on social media using the buttons provided.
+Make your family and friends aware of the Travel Club Scam by sharing it on social media using the buttons provided.
 You can also officially report the questionable travel club companies to the Federal Trade Commission using the link below:

 EXCLUSIVE: “The Scam?
 Travel Club Companies Sell Dreams, Not Experiences”